gftf2011/arch-unit-js/business/projectFiles_withFile_shouldNot_dependsOn_check.md

-# Project Files With File Should NOT Depend On Specified Patterns
+# Project Files with File Should NOT Depend On Specified Patterns

 ## Business Rule Description